 Iraq Country Report

-Operational risks have remained high as Islamic State fighters have regrouped in northern and central Iraq, with increasing attacks on energy infrastructure in the first half of 2018.
-Broad economic reforms to facilitate foreign direct investment were initiated in the 2006 Investment Law, which on paper provide a favourable investment climate.
-However, the lack of a strong unity government is likely to continue impeding the law's implementation.
+Despite territorial losses and reduced capabilities, operational risks remain high as Islamic State fighters in northern and central Iraq will continue to conduct near-daily attacks on energy infrastructure in 2019.
+Broad economic reforms to facilitate foreign direct investment were initiated in the 2006 Investment Law.
+The lack of a strong unity government is likely to continue impeding the law's implementation.
 Lacklustre support at the February 2018 donors' conference for reconstruction, at USD30 billion, was likely partly due to international misgivings over anti-corruption efforts, as well as concerns, particularly among Gulf donors, over increased Iranian influence in the country.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required if traveling from a country with risk of yellow fever (YFV) transmission and over one year of age and for travelers who have been in transit >12 hours in an airport located in a country with risk of YFV transmission.
 Certificate of yellow fever vaccination is valid for 10 years.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.

 Hepatitis B: A vaccine is available for children at least two months old.